 Prior to joining Brookline, Dr. Guillory served as the Chief Schools Officer in the Lowell Public Schools, where he led the improvement of instruction, professional development, and performance management for the district’s twenty-five schools.
 Dr. Guillory also worked as the Deputy Superintendent of Teaching and Learning, Chief of Schools, and Director of Science at the Rochester City School District in Rochester, NY.
 In those capacities, Dr. Guillory helped shape the district’s improvement efforts, co-chairing a 10-year strategic financial, facilities and education master planning team, as well as realigning and diversifying staff to appropriately support students and their needs.

-In addition, he worked at the NASA Space Center in Houston for 6 years as an education specialist helping educators access NASA education products.
+In addition, he worked at the NASA Space Center in Houston for 6 years as an education specialist helping educators to access NASA education products.
 Dr. Guillory also served as the program director for the Johnson Space Center (JSC) Pre-Service Teacher Fellowship Institute, a program designed to recruit, identify, support, and expose underrepresented future teachers to NASA and establish networks with Historically Black Colleges and Universities and Hispanic-Serving Institutions.

-Dr. Guillory earned his BA in Biology with a minor in chemistry at Texas A&M; he went on to earn his PHD in Environmental Science at Oklahoma State University.
+Dr. Guillory earned his BA in Biology with a minor in chemistry at Texas A&M; he went on to earn his PhD in Environmental Science at Oklahoma State University.

 Samuel (Sam) Rippin joins the Public Schools of Brookline as the Deputy Superintendent of Administration and Finance.
 Mr. Rippin will develop and manage the school budget process, oversee the operating and capital budgets, and work with town departments with respect to facility operations and capital needs in Brookline.